 Finally, don’t forget how travel credit cards might be able to help you reach your travel goals in the new year.
 Not only can travel credit cards help you earn points good for airfare, but you can also rack up rewards good for hotel stays or rental condos as well as other components of your trip.

 Imagine for a moment you signed up for the Chase Sapphire Preferred® Card.
-This card’s current offer is for 80,000 bonus points after you spend $4,000 within the first three months of account opening.
+With our best offer ever!
+Earn 100,000 bonus points after you spend $4,000 within the first three months of account opening.
+That's $1,250 when you redeem through Chase Ultimate Rewards®.
 You also earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases.
 There is a $95 annual fee with this card.

 There are an endless number of ways you can use these points, including for 1:1 transfers to popular airline partners like Southwest, United MileagePlus, British Airways, and JetBlue.
 However, you can also transfer points to hotel programs like World of Hyatt, Marriott Rewards, and IHG Rewards.
 If you don’t like those options, you can also redeem points for any type of travel through the Chase Ultimate Rewards® portal, and you even get 25% more travel for free when you use points to book.